-Topic Description Investment Options If an account owner has multiple accounts in the Plan for the same Beneficiary, or multiple accounts among the Plan, the NEST Direct Plan, the Bloomwell 529 Education Savings Plan, or the State Farm 529 Savings Plan for the same Beneficiary, the account owner may change the Investment Options in all accounts without adverse tax consequences, so long as the changes to all of the accounts are made at the same time and no more frequently than twice per calendar year or upon a change of Beneficiary Transferring assets from the Plan to another 529 qualified tuition program administered by the Nebraska State Treasurer for the same Beneficiary, or vice versa, is considered an Investment Option change 23-35 Mutual Fund Families Vanguard, T. Rowe Price, DFA, MetWo American Funds, Dodge & Cox, iShar 77-120 Risk Factors Opening an account involves certain risks, including: The risk that the value of your account may decrease, you could lose money, including the principal you invest; The risk of state or federal tax law changes; The risk of Plan changes, including changes in fees; The risk that the Plan may add, terminate or merge Investment Options; The risk that the Plan may change Underlying Investments or allocations; and The risk that an investment in the Plan may adversely affect the account owner or Beneficiary's eligibility for financial aid or other benefits.
-31-35 Performance Performance of the Investment Op ptions 35-44 Plan Fees and Expenses No annual account fee No enrollment, investment change Underlying Investment, program management and state administration fee Age-Based Investment Options Static Investment Options Individual Fund Investment Options These costs include the Underlying management fee and a 0.02% state the Fee Structure selected, the appearance of the servicing fee applies as detailed in Range 0.22%-0.41% 0.17%-0.41% 0.19%-0.77% In g Investment experse administration fee. oplicable sales charge Average 0.32% 0.34% 0.39% nses, a 0.15% program In addition, based on 45-58
+Topic Description Investment Options If an account owner has multiple accounts in the Plan for the same Beneficiary, or multiple accounts among the Plan, the NEST Direct Plan, the Bloomwell 529 Education Savings Plan, or the State Farm 529 Savings Plan for the same Beneficiary, the account owner may change the Investment Options in all accounts without adverse tax consequences, so long as the changes to all of the accounts are made at the same time and no more frequently than twice per calendar year or upon a change of Beneficiary Transferring assets from the Plan to another 529 qualified tuition program administered by the Nebraska State Treasurer for the same Beneficiary, or vice versa, is considered an Investment Option change Mutual Fund Families Vanguard, T. Rowe Price, DFA, MetWo American Funds, Dodge & Cox, iShar = 77-120 Risk Factors Opening an account involves certain risks, including: The risk that the value of your account may decrease, you could lose money, including the principal you invest; The risk of state or federal tax law changes; The risk of Plan changes, including changes in fees; The risk that the Plan may add, terminate or merge Investment Options; The risk that the Plan may change Underlying Investments or allocations; and The risk that an investment in the Plan may adversely affect the account owner or Beneficiary's eligibility for financial aid or other benefits.
+Performance Performance of the Investment Op 35-44 Plan Fees and Expenses No annual account fee No enrollment, investment change, transfer or withdrawal fee Underlying Investment, program management and state administration fee Age-Based Investment Options O.22%-0.41% O.32% Static Investment Options O.17%-0.41% O.34% Individual Fund Investment Options O.19%-0.77% O.39% These costs include the Underlying Investment expenses, a 0.15% program management fee and a 0.02% state administration fee.
+In addition, based on the Fee Structure selected, the applicable sales charge and annual account servicing fee applies as detailed in the following table.

-Topic Description Reference Page Applicable Sales Charge and Annual Account Servicing Fees Fee Structure A Fee Structure C Fee Structure C-1 Fee Structure F Maximum Up-Front Sales Load 3.50%12 none none none Plan Fees and Expenses Annual Account Servicing Fee 2 0.25% 0.50% 1.00% none 45-58 1 Please see Program Fees and Expenses on page 45 for additional information on breakpoints, rights of accumulation, and letters of intent.
-2 No up-front sales load or annual account servicing fee applies to the (i) State Street U.S. Government Money Market 529 Investment Option; (ii) Bank Savings Static Investment Option; (iii) Age-Based Index Conservative Age 17-18 Investment Option; or (iv) Age-Based Index Conservative Age 19+ Investment Option.
+Topic Description Reference Page Applicable Sales Charge and Annual Account Servicing Fees Fee Structure A Fee Structure C Fee Structure C-1 Fee Structure F Maximum Up-Front Sales Load 3.50%12 none none none Plan Fees and Expenses Annual Account Servicing Fee 2 0.25% 0.50% 1.00% none 45-58 1Please see Program Fee breakpoints, rights of a • nformation on 2 No up-front sales load or annual account servicing fee applies to the (i) State Street U.S. Government Money Market 529 Investment Option; (ii) Bank Savings Static Investment Option; (iii) Age-Based Index Conservative Age 17-18 Investment Option; or (iv) Age-Based Index Conservative Age 19+ Investment Option.
 Federal Qualified Withdrawals Tuition, fees, books, supplies and equipment required for enrollment of, or attendance by, a Beneficiary at an Eligible Educational Institution; Expenses for room and board (with certain limitations) incurred by students who are enrolled at least half-time; Expenses for the purchase of computer or peripheral equipment, computer software or Internet access and related services if it is to be used primarily by the Beneficiary during any of the years the Beneficiary is enrolled at an Eligible Educational Institution; Expenses for special needs services in the case of a special needs Beneficiary which are incurred in connection with enrollment or attendance at an Eligible Educational Institution; K-12 Tuition Expenses; Apprenticeship Program Expenses; and Qualified Education Loan Payments.
 59-65